Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Access Control & Constructors,Destructors.md

 ```

 ## Constructors & Destructors
-Constructor and destrcutors are both member functions with **implicit this pointer**.
+Constructor and destructors are both member functions with **implicit this pointer**.
 ### Constructors
 Constructors are used for initializing a class member, which are often declared as public access right.
 > [!Note] Called time